“I provide a safe and nonjudgmental space to openly express and process your feelings around challenges you may be experiencing.”

 What do you do to continue learning and building competencies as a provider?

-Currently, I am enrolled in a CCTP (certified clinical trauma professional) course, not only for professional development but also to provide a high level of care for clients who have experienced trauma.
 I have utilized continuing education to increase competency with anxiety and depressive disorders, LGBTQIA+ challenges, and other treatment modalities.
 Additionally, I completed telehealth training to ensure HIPAA compliance and a safe space for virtual therapy.